 Las Vegas is one of the most exciting cities on earth, and the Mardi Gras Hotel & Casino is in the heart of it all.
 Located just over one mile from the Bellagio Fountains, less than a mile from Caesars and the Venetian, and walking distance from the Las Vegas Convention Center; the Mardi Gras is affordably perched near the best action in Las Vegas.

-Best of all, being only 100 yards south on Paradise of the Main Monorail terminal puts all of the World Famous Las Vegas Strip walking distance from our front door.
+Best of all, being just over 300 meters south on Paradise of the Main Monorail terminal puts all of the World Famous Las Vegas Strip walking distance from our front door.

 - MONDAY: 7:00 A.M.
 TO MIDNIGHT

 - TUESDAY – THURSDAY: 7:00 A.M.
 TO 2:00 A.M.

 - FRIDAY – SUNDAY: 7:00 A.M.
 TO 3:00 A.M.

 One of America’s largest indoor theme parks, featuring two dozen high tech rides, a roller coaster, and water slide IMAX film virtual boat ride, miniature golf, arcade and more… Admission is free; All day passes are $29.95 (48 inches and up) and Junior passes (33-48 inches) are $16.95; individual ride tickets for Coasters are $10.